 Garin College a state-integrated Catholic, co-education College opened in 2002.
-The Archbishop of Wellington, Cardinal John Dew, is Garin’s Patron and Proprietor.
+The Archbishop of Wellington, Paul Martin, is Garin’s Patron and Proprietor.

 Garin College is committed to educating the whole person to strive for excellence inspired by the teachings of Jesus Christ and Catholic tradition.